 I believe that while the slab at Hilton of Cadboll may well have been – and should have been – rejected, the note by the Taylers is simply another mistake.
 They made an inaccurate reference in passing to the inscription as one of many supplementary notes in their vast volume on the Duff family.
 Christian Duff ms Urquhart is known to have died at Cadboll and to have been buried at Fearn, and the Taylers therefore wrote “Fearn” as the location of the slab in error and used a simplified version of the epitaph which had been passed to them.

 Nevertheless, that does not mean a second memorial does not exist.
-A detailed survey of gravestone inscriptions, including those buried under turf, has never been carried out at Fearn Abbey, and as it is a Scheduled Monument it is unlikely to be done in the near future.
-If a second memorial has survived, and is still readable, then it is likely to remain unrecorded under the turf.
+A detailed survey of gravestone inscriptions, including those buried under turf, has never been carried out at Fearn Abbey.
+Many of the slabs aboveground are badly worn but some information may still be recoverable by using modern recording techniques.

 Fearn Abbey; photo by Davine Sutherland